 If you don’t have a car, all of these cities also offer tours to the national park so you’ll have no problem organizing your day trip to Krka.
 Plitvice lakes, on the other hand, are a bit further away, so the ride would be a bit more tiresome, but it’s not impossible if you want to visit both parks.

-PLITVICE LAKES OR KRKA NATIONAL PARK: natural beauty
+PLITVICE LAKES OR KRKA NATIONAL PARK: Natural beauty

 Plitvice Lakes National Park is home to stunning 16 terraced lakes which are connected by a series of waterfalls.
 The park’s lakes are known for their various shades of blue and green, depending on the minerals and organisms in the water.
 Along with beautiful lakes and waterfalls, the park has many landscapes, including forests, caves, and meadows.